Ango Sakaguchi, Under the Cherry Blossoms in Full Bloom (1947)

 Under the Cherry Blossoms was published after the second world war, in 1947, if you ignore this, then all that is left is a beautiful and yet gruesome fable/fairy-tale with only a surface level meaning.

-“Ango's personal experience gave birth to this work.
-During the war, beneath the cherry blossoms in Ueno, Ango saw people being burned to death in the bombing of Tokyo.
 He recorded what he felt in his essays, "This is what happened when the dead were brought to the Ueno Mountain and burned.
 Just then, the cherry blossoms were in full bloom, a forest without people.
 Only the wind whipped through.
 The frozen silence made you want to run away."”

 -From the Aoi Bungaku Ep 5-6 Introductions